Kemp's ridley sea turtle: Conservation

 Kemp's ridley sea turtle is currently listed as endangered under the Endangered Species Act (ESA).
-Egg harvesting and poaching first depleted the numbers of Kemp's ridley sea turtles, but today, major threats include habitat loss, pollution, and entanglement in shrimping nets.
+Egg harvesting and poaching first depleted the numbers of Kemp's ridley sea turtles.
+Still, today, major threats include habitat loss, pollution, and entanglement in shrimping nets.
 Some major current conservation efforts are aimed towards habitat protection, reduction of bycatch, rescue and rehabilitation, and reduction of killing.

-Efforts to protect L. kempii began in 1966, when Mexico's Instituto Nacional de Investigaciones Biologico-Pesqueras (National Institute of Biological-Fisheries Research) sent biologists Hunberto Chávez, Martin Contreras, and Eduardo Hernondez to the coast of southern Tamaulipas, to survey and instigate conservation plans.
+Efforts to protect L. kempii began in 1966, when Mexico's Instituto Nacional de Investigaciones Biológico-Pesqueras (National Institute of Biological-Fisheries Research) sent biologists Hunberto Chávez, Martin Contreras, and Eduardo Hernández to the coast of southern Tamaulipas to survey and instigate conservation plans.
 And in the United States, Kemp's ridley turtle was first listed under the Endangered Species Conservation Act of 1970 on December 2, 1970, and subsequently under the Endangered Species Act of 1973.
-In 1977 an informal, binational multiagency, the Kemp's Ridley Working Group, first met to develop a recovery plan.
+In 1977, an informal, binational multiagency group, the Kemp's Ridley Working Group, first met to develop a recovery plan.
 A binational recovery plan was developed in 1984, and revised in 1992.
-A draft public review draft of the second revision was published by National Marine Fisheries Service in March 2010.
+A draft public review of the second revision was published by National Marine Fisheries Service in March 2010.
 This revision includes an updated threat assessment.

-From 1947 to 1985, L. kempii nests experienced a sharp decline from an estimated 121,517 nests in 1947 to 702 nests in 1985 (decline of 99.4%), and have since been exponentially recovering until approximately 2011–2016, where another decline in nests occurred.
+From 1947 to 1985, L. kempii nests experienced a sharp decline from an estimated 121,517 nests in 1947 to 702 nests in 1985 (decline of 99.4%), and have since been exponentially recovering until approximately 2011–2016, when another decline in nests occurred.
 Nesting as of 2016 is estimated to be 9.9% of the nest estimate of 1947.

 One mechanism used to protect turtles from fishing nets is the turtle excluder device (TED).
 It is a grid of bars with an opening at the top or bottom, fitted into the neck of the shrimp trawl.
 It works by allowing small animals to slip through bars and get caught, while sea turtles strike the bars and are ejected through an escape hole on either the top or bottom of the device.
-These mechanisms designs are controlled through federal regulations to ensure proper use.
+These mechanism designs are controlled through federal regulations to ensure proper use.
 There are multiple types of TED construction: oval grid, hooped, fixed angle, Super Shooter, Anthony Weedless, and flounder types.
-Each design is adapted to be best suited for certain conditions/uses or vary by complexity of the design.
+Each design is adapted to be best suited for certain conditions/uses or varies by complexity of the design.